geoSurge <> Google Cloud stakeholder record

 James changes roles; Mike Adebiyi is introduced.

 Google explains that there have been changes, and Mike is brought into the relationship.
-The practical effect is a reset: geoSurge has to re-explain the commercial context and urgency.
+The practical effect is a reset: geoSurge has to re-explain the strategic context and urgency.

 Evidence details